Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the owner of the file to another only if its owned my a specific one
+This script will play StarWars IV episode in the terminal